The expressive power of revised Datalog on problems with closure properties: on problems with closure properties

-The complexity class EXPTIME is the set of all decision problems that are decidable by a deterministic Turing machine in $O(2^{n^{c}})$ time for some constant number $c$, where $n$ is the length of the input.
-By Time Hierarchy Theorem, we know that PTIME $\subset$ EXPTIME, i.e., PTIME is a proper subset of EXPTIME.
+The complexity class EXPTIME contains the decision problems decidable by a deterministic Turing machine in $O(2^{n^{c}})$ time.
+By the time hierarchy theorem, we know that PTIME is a proper subset of EXPTIME.
+In this section, for every class of structures $\mathcal{K}\in$ EXPTIME, we construct a class $\mathcal{K}'$ of structures that is in PTIME and closed under substructures, and show that if $\mathcal{K}'$ is definable by a Datalog$^r$ formula, then $\mathcal{K}$ is in P, which is impossible.

-Same as the last section, we fix a vocabulary $\tau=\{R_1,\dots,R_k\}$.
-Consider an arbitrary class $\mathcal{K}$ of $\tau$-structures decidable deterministically in time $2^{n^c}$.
-Next we shall construct a class of $\tau'$-structures which is in PTIME and closed under substructures.
-The class $\{\mathbf{T}\in \mathcal{T} \mid C^{-1}(\mathbf{T})\in\mathcal{K}\}$ might be a candidate (here $\mathcal{T}$ is defined just before Definition \ref{fz2}, and $C^{-1}$ is defined in Definition \ref{fz3}).
-However, since the substructure of a perfect binary tree is not necessarily perfect, the candidate class is not closed under substructure.
-Next we introduce some techniques to overcome it.